Sarahxys/IRIC_miRBooking/Basic.md

+# Introduction
-# Basic Commands for miRBooking and others
+This page is created to store basic commands for miRBooking and others that I use frequently.

 # miRBooking
 To run miRBooking: